 Rosario Santa Fe, Argentina Travel Guide

 The Paraná Delta National Park is an important wetland ecosystem.
-Support tours that respect wildlife and adhere to regulations.
-Rosario has urban greening initiatives and efforts for river-basedfront conservation.
+Support trips that respect wildlife and comply with regulations.
+Rosario has urban greening initiatives and efforts for the river-basedfront conservation.

 Recycling programs are present in Rosario, with designated bins in some public areas.
-Reduce plastic use by carrying a reusable water bottle and shopping bag.
+Reduce plastic use by using a non-disposable water bottle and shopping bag.
 Dispose of waste properly.

 Despite the Paraná River, water conservation is important, especially during dry spells.
 Be mindful of your water usage in hotels and accommodation.